pamela-project/slambench/datasets/README.md

    - rostime
    - rosbag_storage

-The following versions of the packages have been tested:
+The following versions of the ROS packages have been tested:
    - ROS kinetic / Linux Ubuntu 16.04